 In Egypt, this is eaten as breakfast or an evening meal.

-- As you mix the ingredients, watch the interesting marks the dark molasses makes in the light colored tahini.
+As you mix the ingredients, watch the interesting patterns the dark molasses makes in the light colored tahini.
 Fun for kids to watch.

 Tahini is made from sesame seeds, pressed into a paste.
 The closest resemblance to North American food would be peanut butter.